ria-ahyoung/medium-trends-daily/readme.md

 <br/>
 <h1><a href=https://medium.com/tag/nodejs/recommended target="_blank" rel="noopener noreferrer">NodeJS</a></h1>
 <h3>1.
-4 Essential Tools Every Node.js Integration Engineer Should Master - <a href="https://medium.com/@uyanhewagetr/4-essential-tools-every-node-js-integration-engineer-should-master-0e6fc6337a91?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+From Zero to MERN: Episode 18: POST Requests in Express: How Your API Receives Data From the… - <a href="https://issackpaul95.medium.com/from-zero-to-mern-episode-18-post-requests-in-express-how-your-api-receives-data-from-the-6def7f73fd8b?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Thisharika Rangani`**
+✍️ **posted by `Minoltan Issack`**

-<blockquote>Building APIs is only part of the job.
+<blockquote>Part 18 of the MERN Stack from Zero series.
+Read Part 17 — Query Parameters here
 Continue reading on Medium »</blockquote>

 <h3>2.
-The Great Illusion of JavaScript: Mastering Async Fundamentals - <a href="https://medium.com/@naveengehani999/the-great-illusion-of-javascript-mastering-async-fundamentals-505b3ae8e0a6?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Beyond the Illusion: The Evolution of Async JavaScript - <a href="https://medium.com/@naveengehani999/beyond-the-illusion-the-evolution-of-async-javascript-37417aa0a9b2?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Lazy Learnings With Naveen Gehanî`**

-<blockquote>When you use a modern web application, everything feels like it is happening at exactly the same time.
+<blockquote>In our previous exploration, The Great Illusion of JavaScript, we uncovered a massive secret.
+JavaScript only has one hand.
+It can only…
 Continue reading on Medium »</blockquote>

 <h3>3.
-Encrypting OAuth tokens at rest in a Node tax app (AES-256-GCM) - <a href="https://medium.com/@taptax/encrypting-oauth-tokens-at-rest-in-a-node-tax-app-aes-256-gcm-f906556dd253?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Why Zod Is the Best Choice for Validation in React and Node.js Apps - <a href="https://deepakjais.medium.com/why-zod-is-the-best-choice-for-validation-in-react-and-node-js-apps-ae4ed374d2ff?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `TapTax App`**
+✍️ **posted by `Deepak`**

-<blockquote>By Solomon Amos, Founder of TapTax
+<blockquote>Validation is one of those things every application needs, yet it’s often bolted on inconsistently — one library on the frontend, another…
 Continue reading on Medium »</blockquote>

 <h3>4.
-7 SPFx Mistakes Every SharePoint Developer Makes in Year One - <a href="https://medium.com/@kaklotarrahul79/7-spfx-mistakes-every-sharepoint-developer-makes-in-year-one-2efdbcfcb4f4?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+I Ported 60,000 Lines of PHP to NodeJS/TypeScript in just 14 Hours.
+The Speed Wasn’t the Surprise. - <a href="https://medium.com/@interblockchain/i-ported-60-000-lines-of-php-to-typescript-in-just-14-hours-the-speed-wasnt-the-surprise-811a2d99893b?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Rahul Kaklotar`**
+✍️ **posted by `Didier PH Martin`**

-<blockquote>Surviving the Learning Curve: How to Avoid the Most Common Pitfalls in Modern SharePoint Framework Development
+<blockquote>Fourteen hours.
+One AI coding agent — Claude Code running Opus 4.8.
+Sixty thousand lines of legacy PHP, rebuilt as a NodeJS/TypeScript…
 Continue reading on Medium »</blockquote>

 <h3>5.
-Como consegui a certificação MongoDB Certified Associate Developer (Node.js) - <a href="https://cleisoncarlos.medium.com/como-consegui-a-certifica%C3%A7%C3%A3o-mongodb-certified-associate-developer-node-js-8667eb0338c6?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+9 Rules Every API Architecture Standard Should Define - <a href="https://blog.devgenius.io/9-rules-every-api-architecture-standard-should-define-b4e6e0b5f720?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Cleison Carlos`**
+✍️ **posted by `Razvan Ludosanu`**

-<blockquote>Recentemente, alcancei um novo marco na minha jornada como desenvolvedor de software, fui aprovado no exame MongoDB Certified Associate…
+<blockquote>The not so small decisions that keep your API from drifting.
-Continue reading on Medium »</blockquote>
+Continue reading on Dev Genius »</blockquote>

 <h3>6.
-Why Discord Bot Developers Choose Node.js Over Python - <a href="https://medium.com/@sourasish7/why-discord-bot-developers-choose-node-js-over-python-037625a18869?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+How to Apply OWASP ASVS in Your Code, A Developer’s Verification Checklist - <a href="https://medium.com/@0l4m1de/how-to-apply-owasp-asvs-in-your-code-a-developers-verification-checklist-a99ef9ee9e1a?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Sourasish`**
+✍️ **posted by `FOLAKE SOWONOYE`**

-<blockquote>When developing a Discord bot, selecting the right programming language plays a crucial role in performance, scalability, and long-term…
+<blockquote>Mapping of OWASP ASVS requirements for auth, injection, CORS, business logic, request smuggling to real Express/Node examples, plus how to…
 Continue reading on Medium »</blockquote>

 <h3>7.
-HTML to PDF in Node.js without Puppeteer or Chromium - <a href="https://medium.com/@stroklabs/html-to-pdf-in-node-js-without-puppeteer-or-chromium-9b57824a4841?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+I Was Tired of Writing Documentation… Until I Automated It - <a href="https://imchintoo.medium.com/i-was-tired-of-writing-documentation-until-i-automated-it-c912f47ff806?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Diego Malta`**
+✍️ **posted by `Chintan Goswami`**

-<blockquote>Puppeteer is good software.
-Playwright is good software.
-Chromium is a good browser.
+<blockquote>There was a time when documentation was the part of development I dreaded the most.
 Continue reading on Medium »</blockquote>

-<h3>8.
-What Happens When You Hit an API Endpoint?
-(Step-by-Step Real World Breakdown for Developers) - <a href="https://medium.com/@manaswinisasmal5597/what-happens-when-you-hit-an-api-endpoint-step-by-step-real-world-breakdown-for-developers-7cd652ede322?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Manaswinisasmal`**

-<blockquote>APIs are something every developer uses daily — but very few actually understand what happens behind the scenes when an API is called…
-Continue reading on Medium »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/web-development/recommended target="_blank" rel="noopener noreferrer">Web Development</a></h1>
 <h3>1.
-I Built 87 Free Browser Tools in 107 Days — Late Nights, Heartbreak, and the Desktop App That… - <a href="https://medium.com/@2645149786/i-built-87-free-browser-tools-in-107-days-late-nights-heartbreak-and-the-desktop-app-that-b5933e0fe440?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Why Your Scroll Animation Feels Annoying the Second Time - <a href="https://medium.com/@msmungg/why-your-scroll-animation-feels-annoying-the-second-time-1684a4685114?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `dongzihang`**
+✍️ **posted by `MsMung`**

-<blockquote>The full, unfiltered story behind ToolKnit: from 9 tools on launch day to a native Windows client, told through the developer’s own words.
+<blockquote>I found a half-broken fade on my own portfolio and went down a rabbit hole — one tiny setting separates polished from irritating.
 Continue reading on Medium »</blockquote>

 <h3>2.
-When Production Crashes at 3 AM: The Definitive Guide to Laravel Error Tracking & APM - <a href="https://medium.com/@nanda_amanta/when-production-crashes-at-3-am-the-definitive-guide-to-laravel-error-tracking-apm-8b7ec786357c?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+I Reverse-Engineered 3 WYSIWYG Editors.
+Here’s What I Found. - <a href="https://medium.com/@chenyuan19920509/i-reverse-engineered-3-wysiwyg-editors-heres-what-i-found-ec20e8884c3e?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `I Putu Nanda Amanta`**
+✍️ **posted by `chen yuan`**

-<blockquote>There is a distinct horror in waking up to an angry Whatsapp or Slack message from a client or a flurry of support tickets stating: “The…
+<blockquote>I Thought I Knew What I Was Getting Into
 Continue reading on Medium »</blockquote>

 <h3>3.
-Gemma 4 + Chrome DevTools for Agents MCP: The Local AI Stack for E2E Browser Testing - <a href="https://medium.com/@m1gueld/gemma-4-chrome-devtools-mcp-the-local-ai-stack-for-e2e-browser-testing-d03f118d779c?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+API Error Handling and HTTP Status Codes Done Right - <a href="https://medium.com/@najmul.hasan284/api-error-handling-and-http-status-codes-done-right-fa3d582075fc?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Miguel Dario Garcia Quintas`**
+✍️ **posted by `Nazmul Hasan`**

-<blockquote>How a conversation at Google I/O Connect Berlin inspired me to build a free, private QA agent
+<blockquote>Part 4 of the “API Design Done Right” series.
+Returning 200 OK with {"success": false} is how you make every client write defensive…
 Continue reading on Medium »</blockquote>

 <h3>4.
-The Great Illusion of JavaScript: Mastering Async Fundamentals - <a href="https://medium.com/@naveengehani999/the-great-illusion-of-javascript-mastering-async-fundamentals-505b3ae8e0a6?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Stop Memorizing JavaScript.
+Build Mental Models Instead. - <a href="https://javascript.plainenglish.io/stop-memorizing-javascript-build-mental-models-instead-cec13b28ba8d?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Lazy Learnings With Naveen Gehanî`**
+✍️ **posted by `Muhammad Qasim`**

-<blockquote>When you use a modern web application, everything feels like it is happening at exactly the same time.
+<blockquote>The fastest JavaScript developers aren’t the ones who remember the most APIs.
-Continue reading on Medium »</blockquote>
+Continue reading on JavaScript in Plain English »</blockquote>

 <h3>5.
-20.9k Stars, Run Python on Edge Nodes with One Command, Cold Start 100x Faster than Docker - <a href="https://hackernews.medium.com/20-9k-stars-run-python-on-edge-nodes-with-one-command-cold-start-100x-faster-than-docker-a7c1881b6a0c?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+JavaScript vs TypeScript: Which Should You Learn First in 2026 - <a href="https://medium.com/@techbyrahmat/javascript-vs-typescript-which-should-you-learn-first-in-2026-31c65a894366?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Cissy`**
+✍️ **posted by `TechByRahmat`**

-<blockquote>Anyone doing backend development has probably fallen into this pit:
+<blockquote>Most developers answer this question based on Twitter debates.
+Here is what ten years of production code actually tells you.
 Continue reading on Medium »</blockquote>

 <h3>6.
-Nobody Tells You What Being On-Call Actually Does to You.
-I’m Going to Tell You. - <a href="https://medium.com/lets-code-future/nobody-tells-you-what-being-on-call-actually-does-to-you-im-going-to-tell-you-5ac6c089b4b0?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Beyond the Illusion: The Evolution of Async JavaScript - <a href="https://medium.com/@naveengehani999/beyond-the-illusion-the-evolution-of-async-javascript-37417aa0a9b2?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Production Engineering By Devrim`**
+✍️ **posted by `Lazy Learnings With Naveen Gehanî`**

-<blockquote>It is not the nights.
-It is what the nights do to the days.
+<blockquote>In our previous exploration, The Great Illusion of JavaScript, we uncovered a massive secret.
+JavaScript only has one hand.
+It can only…
-Continue reading on Let’s Code Future »</blockquote>
+Continue reading on Medium »</blockquote>

 <h3>7.
-The Difference Between Senior and Staff Is Not Technical. - <a href="https://medium.com/codetodeploy/the-difference-between-senior-and-staff-is-not-technical-a279dc5639bd?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Meta Open-Sources Its 8-Year Internal Design System: AI-Friendly, 150+ Components, Powering 13,000+… - <a href="https://githubdaily.medium.com/meta-open-sources-its-8-year-internal-design-system-ai-friendly-150-components-powering-13-000-80c0f738beb5?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Production Engineering By Devrim`**
+✍️ **posted by `Chimin`**

-<blockquote>The bar does not get higher at staff.
-It moves sideways.
-And most engineers spend years climbing in the wrong direction.
+<blockquote>Meta (formerly Facebook) has open-sourced Astryx, a design system they've been using internally for 8 years.
+The name might sound…
-Continue reading on CodeToDeploy »</blockquote>
+Continue reading on Medium »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/webview/recommended target="_blank" rel="noopener noreferrer">Web Views</a></h1>